desertwitch/treeball/README.md

 treeball list archive.tar.gz --tmpdir=/mnt/largedisk
 ```

-> **Performance considerations with large archives:**
+> **Performance considerations with massive archives:**
-> The external sorting mechanism will off-load excess data to on-disk locations (controllable with `--tmpdir`) to conserve RAM.
+> The external sorting mechanism may off-load excess data to on-disk locations (controllable with `--tmpdir`) to conserve RAM.
 > Ensure that a suitable location is provided (in terms of speed and available space), as such data can peak at multiple gigabytes.
-> If none is provided, the intelligent mechanism will try to find one, falling back to the system's default temporary file location.
+> If none is provided, the intelligent mechanism will choose one for you, falling back to the system's default temporary file location.

 ### ADVANCED OPTIONS

-These optional options allow for more granular control with large workloads or complex environments.
+These optional options allow for more granular control with advanced workloads or environments.

 #### `treeball create`